Program132/Combat-Enchantment-Mob/README.md

 - Sharpness I
 - Knockback I
 - Protection I
+- Unbreaking I
+- Looting I
+- Power I
 - Fire Protection I
-- Unbreaking I
 - Fire Aspect I
-- Flame
+- Flame I
-- Looting
-- Infinity
-- Power

 To get these books, you will have to craft some items and create the main block to "transform" your item.